Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,500

-NEW YORK (AP) — The U.S. stock market, Elon Musk's Tesla, banks and bitcoin are all storming higher Wednesday as investors bet on what Donald Trump's return to the White House will mean for the economy and world.
-Among the losers the market sees: solar-power companies and potentially anyone worried about higher inflation.
+NEW YORK (AP) — The U.S. stock market, Elon Musk's Tesla, banks and bitcoin all stormed higher Wednesday as investors made bets on what Donald Trump's return to the White House will mean for the economy and the world.
+Among the losers the market sees: the renewable-energy industry and potentially anyone worried about higher inflation.

-The S&P 500 was jumping by 2.4% in afternoon trading and on track to top its all-time high set last month.
-The Dow Jones Industrial Average was up 1,438 points, or 3.4%, as of 2:30 p.m.
-Eastern time, while the Nasdaq composite was 2.8% higher.
+The S&P 500 rallied 2.5% for its best day in nearly two years.
+The Dow Jones Industrial Average surged 1,508 points, or 3.6%, while the Nasdaq composite jumped 3%.
+All three indexes topped records they had set in recent weeks.

 The U.S. stock market has historically tended to rise regardless of which party wins the White House, with Democrats scoring bigger average gains since 1945.
-But Republican control could mean big shifts in the winners and losers underneath the surface, and investors are adding to bets built earlier on what the higher tariffs, lower tax rates and lighter regulation that Trump favors will mean.
+But Republican control could mean big shifts in the winning and losing industries underneath the surface, and investors are adding to bets built earlier on what the higher tariffs, lower tax rates and lighter regulation that Trump favors will mean.

 “The markets are scrambling to figure out what happens next, but for the time being, the market is pricing in a higher growth and higher inflation outlook,” Peter Esho of Esho Capital said.

-Of course, how much change Trump will be able to effect will likely depend on whether his fellow Republicans win control of Congress, and that's still to be determined.
+Of course, how much change Trump effects in his second term will likely depend on whether his fellow Republicans win control of Congress, and that's still to be determined.
 That could leave room for snaps back in some of Wednesday's big knee-jerk movements.

 Nevertheless, the market is cleaving between rather clear winners and losers following Trump’s dramatic win.
 Among them: